 Too often each individual team operates in a silo as they uncover their findings, which could result in a huge missed issue affecting deal success.
 The tools you use to track flagged issues must enable transparency and visibility, so your acquisition team can either kill deals faster or move forward faster, based on what is being uncovered.

 The number of team members involved in this stage of the M&A process can be massive, and it usually involves functional heads who have other full-time jobs.
 Traditional diligence tools do not allow for communication to occur in a relevant space.
 Emails sent that refer to documents stored offline or uploaded into a black hole data room make for a chaotic due diligence.

-Deal management software enters here to provide easy cross-team communication, where each team can easily refer to documents or any part of the process.
+M&A software enters here to provide easy cross-team communication, where each team can easily refer to documents or any part of the process.
 Help your teams communicate more effectively with technology that allows for true collaboration in due diligence.

 Collaborating & Creating Enterprise Value

 Current tools used by acquisition teams to execute due diligence exist in a silo, which contributes to a silo’d view of the M&A process.
 The right technology allows teams to make their contributions to the due diligence, and give visibility of their findings to other workstreams, project members, and integration teams.
 This is where the right technology helps encourage collaboration across M&A stages, which makes you a more successful acquirer, and organization in turn.

 The systems used to execute a due diligence within M&A should help teams become more effective, expedite value creation, and prove/disprove the deal thesis quicker.
 Having purpose-built technology will give teams the mechanism needed to operate more efficiently, identify synergies more quickly, and establish their due diligence process as a competitive advantage in and of itself.

 So ask yourself, does the technology you use in due diligence make your team more effective?